Facebook shares plumb new depths, valuation questioned

 | SAN FRANCISCO

 Facebook's quest to monetize mobile is spurring widespread speculation over its next moves.
-Technology bankers say the company would benefit from tacking on mobile operating software through an acquisition of Norway's Opera, which has been on the auction block for a while.
+Technology bankers say the company would benefit from tacking on mobile operating software through an acquisition of Norway's Opera (OPERA.OL), which has been on the auction block for a while.

-The New York Times cited sources dredging up a longstanding rumor that Zuckerberg was pondering building a Facebook phone, and that an easy way to acquire the hardware expertise needed was to buy troubled Research in Motion.
+The New York Times cited sources dredging up a longstanding rumor that Zuckerberg was pondering building a Facebook phone, and that an easy way to acquire the hardware expertise needed was to buy troubled Research in Motion RIM.TO.

 The Blackberry maker said late on Tuesday that it hired J.P.
 Morgan and RBC Capital Markets to help the company and its board with a "strategic review.